mickgraham/google-cybersecurity-professional-certificate/5. Assets Threats and Vulnerabilities/Module 3 - Vulnerabilities in systems/README.md

 **Vulnerability:** A weakness that can be exploited by a threat

-**Vulnerability assessment:** The internal review process of a company’s security systems
+**Vulnerability assessment:** The internal review process of a company's security systems

 **Vulnerability management:** The process of finding and patching vulnerabilities